The Best Spring Clean Checklist | 10 Projects to Prioritize

 2. Start Thinking About Greenery

-If you’re a gardener, creeping into spring, you should start thinking about the greenery you want to grow in your home or out in your garden.
-With any herbs or vegetables, you’ll want to plant them inside first before spring hits, that way once there is no sign of frost your garden will be well on its way and ready to be transferred into the ground.
+If you’re a gardener or a plant enthusiast, creeping into spring, you should start thinking about the greenery you want to grow in your home or garden.
+You’ll want to plant any herbs or vegetables inside before spring hits; that way, once there is no sign of frost, your garden will be well on its way and ready to be transferred into the ground.

 I’ve made the mistake of not planting my garden early enough, and then you have to wait twice as long to start eating your herbs, fruits, and vegetables while everyone else is enjoying theirs.